Industry Participants in the Seniors Housing & Care Property Market and Their Business Models

 - Federal Housing Administration (FHA) and tax‐exempt bonds.

 Leverage typically ranges from 60% to 80% for secured debt instruments but does vary depending upon the point of the economic cycle and capital market conditions.

 Equity financing comes from both public and private real estate investment companies and participates in both majority and minority equity positions.
 Property operators and managers may also own a significant portion of their communities, often with passive investment support from financing entities.
 Private equity firms, both small and large, also play a significant role in the capital stack, and may seek shorter term investments.

 Lease financing is typically provided by relatively passive investment companies such as public and private Real Estate Investment Trusts (REITs).
 Because lease financing is normally capitalized at the corporate level through the capital markets, properties financed with leases are often considered as having 100% financing, though lease risk security measures are common.
 Lease financing often has longer-term expectations.

 Some REITs use a partnership structure under the REIT Investment and Diversification and Empowerment Act (RIDEA) of 2007, which allows REITs to keep a share of the building’s operating income and not just the lease payments.

-A more detailed explanation of each common financing source can be found in the NIC Investment Guide, Fifth Edition.
+A more detailed explanation of each common financing source can be found in the NIC Investment Guide, Sixth Edition.

 Who are the operators and managers for seniors housing and care properties?

 Operators and managers range in size from large, publicly traded companies to single facility and family-oriented owner-operators.
-Lists of the largest seniors housing, nursing care, and CCRC operators can be found in the exhibits 1.l, 1.m, and 1.n respectively, of the NIC Investment Guide, Fifth Edition.
+Lists of the largest seniors housing, nursing care, and CCRC operators can be found in the exhibits 1.l, 1.m, and 1.n respectively, of the NIC Investment Guide, Sixth Edition.
 Operators’ and managers’ business models are often closely correlated to their respective, chosen financing model.

 What is the development of seniors housing and care properties like?